Germaine Deschanel: Wife of the President of the Republic

 Germaine Deschanel was 45 when her husband died.
 Her widowhood lasted 37 years, during which she lived a private life.
 The media ridicule which she had briefly endured in consequence with her husband's mental illness was replaced with public oblivion.
-She resurfaced briefly on 24 October 1926, when she was photographed with her three children and her recently acquired son-on-law arriving in Nogent-le-Rotrou, arriving for the unveiling of a statue celebrating her late husband.
+She resurfaced briefly on 24 October 1926, when she was photographed with her three children and her recently acquired son-in-law arriving in Nogent-le-Rotrou, arriving for the unveiling of a statue celebrating her late husband.
 Germaine Deschanel never remarried, and turned down all offers of a government pension.
 She died at Neuilly-sur-Seine on 8 July 1959.

 Her body was buried alongside the mortal remains of her husband and their younger son (who had been killed early in the war) in the family vault at Montparnasse.